 Update

-New Zealand agribusiness September 2025: Surging prices for spring 2025
+New Zealand agribusiness October 2025: Into the swing of spring

-Here are the main highlights for some of New Zealand’s key commodities this month.
-The full report covers the developments to watch in the upcoming weeks.
+Here are the main highlights for some of New Zealand’s key commodities and economic influences this month.
+The full report provides an overview of the developments to watch in the upcoming weeks.

 Here are the main highlights for some of New Zealand's key commodities and economic influences for this month.
 The full report provides an overview of the developments to watch in the upcoming weeks.